elcodi/elcodi/src/Elcodi/Component/Geo/README.md

 [View code](https://github.com/elcodi/Geo/blob/master/Services/LocationServiceProvider.php)

-This service uses the Locations repository to provide locations and their info (Root, Childrens, Parents, hierarchy, etc.)
+This service uses the Locations repository to provide locations and their info (Root, Children, Parents, hierarchy, etc.)

 **e.g.** *This service is used to fill the location selectors on the forms to add a new address*